Mega Man Network Transmission: Gameplay

 The player selects and uses a LongSwrd Battle Chip from the HUD at the bottom of the screen.
 The Custom Bar extends across the top.

 Mega Man Network Transmission incorporates aspects of action and platforming games similar to other Mega Man series, while retaining the strategy and role-playing elements of the Battle Network series.
-The player takes control of the protagonist Lan within the game's real world and his NetNavi MegaMan.EXE within its internet.
+The player takes control of the protagonist Lan within the game's real world and his NetNavi MegaMan.EXE within its Internet world.
 Unlike previous games in this series, Lan is restricted from moving location to location.
 Instead, the player uses a map screen with points of interest to travel to different levels.
 Levels are opened up as the player progresses through the game, with a slight emphasis on linear progression, although MegaMan can move off-path at times.
 Levels typically end in a boss battle with another NetNavi.
-Combat takes place in real-time, with MegaMan given the ability to jump, slide, fire his default arm cannon, and dodge enemy attacks on a two-dimensional plane.
+Combat takes place in real-time, with MegaMan given the ability to jump, slide, fire his Mega Buster arm cannon, and dodge enemy attacks on a two-dimensional plane.

 Special abilities called "Battle Chips" are provided through a "Custom Bar" that slowly fills at the top of the screen.
 When the bar is full, the player can select up to five Battle Chips, which are provided from a folder of player-selected chips.
 Ten random chips are available when the bar is full; a total of twenty can be used for each level excursion.
-Battle Chips are used for dealing large amounts of damage to enemies, protecting and restoring the player's health, summoning other Navi's to MegaMan's aid, and for some platforming abilities.
+Battle Chips are used for dealing large amounts of damage to enemies, protecting and restoring MegaMan's health, summoning other Navi's to MegaMan's aid, and for some platforming abilities.
 Certain chips can even be combined to be more effective.
-Although Battle Chips are limited in quantity, they can be picked up from deleted enemies or can be purchased at shops when not exploring the internet.
+Although Battle Chips are limited in quantity, they can be picked up from deleted enemies or can be purchased at shops when not exploring the Internet.
 As in previous Battle Network games, items that upgrade MegaMan's maximum health, firing power, and other attributes can also be accessed.